mvolkmann/MyUnixEnv/notes/AngularNotes.md

   following the pipe name with a colon and a value
   - ex. {{amount | currency:'CAD'}}
 * custom pipes can be defined
+* async pipe
+  * extracts the value of an Observable inside HTML
+  * ex. {{myObservable$ | async}}
+  * ex. with ngFor
+    *ngFor="let user of users$ | async"
+  * automatically unsubsubscribes from the `Observable` if the component is removed from the DOM and resubscribes if it is inserted again later
+    * a primary benefit over just directly subscribing in code and setting a "normal" property on changes rather than an `Observable` property
+  * if the `Observable` value is an object, can get a specific property with
+    {{(myObservable$ | async)?.someProperty}}

 ## Computed Attributes
 * to add an attribute to an HTML element with a computed value,